SamPro07/Devops-Project/README.md

 ## Support

-If you encounter any issues or have questions, feel free to [open an issue](https://github.com/your-username/your-repo/issues) or [contact us](mailto:your-email@example.com).
+If you encounter any issues or have questions, feel free to [open an issue](https://github.com/SamPro07/Devops-Project/issues)

 ---